Nearly 40 years of service; Chief Costa leaves lasting legacy with HIANG

 Chief Master Sgt.
-Richard Costa, center, pictured with his family during his retirement ceremony held Jan.
-10, 2026 at Joint Base Pearl Harbor-Hickam, Hawaii.
-Costa retired after nearly 40 years of service in the Hawaii Air National Guard and U.S. Air Force (U.S. Air National Guard photo by Tech.
-Sgt.
-Orlando Corpuz)
+Richard Costa, a senior enlisted leader whose career spanned nearly 40 years of service in the Hawaii Air National Guard and the U.S. Air Force retired during a ceremony held Jan.
+10, 2026, at Joint Base Pearl Harbor-Hickam.

+Costa concluded his service of 39 years and three months to country and state having joined in September 1986.
+Over the course of nearly four decades, he witnessed and helped shape the evolution of the Hawaii Air National Guard from a strategic reserve into a fully integrated operational force.

+“The guard are no longer just ‘weekend warriors’.
+We're now totally integrated with our active duty counterparts as well as other branches and no longer a strategic reserve,” Costa Said.
+“Culturally, we've become more like that active duty, not saying that's a bad thing, we just need to remember we're from this community and we don't just defend the nation, but also our homes.”

 |Date Taken: